LikemDzokoto/LikemDzokoto/README.md

 <h2>Hello, world! 👋</h2>
 <!--[//]: # - 🔭 I’m currently working on ...-->

-✨I’m currently a Blockchain ,Backend developer and a Machine Learning Enthusiast.
+✨I’m currently a Blockchain  and Backend developer with keen interest in  Machine Learning.

 👯 I’m looking to collaborate on any Blockchain or Backend project.